michaelrobertshea/pixel/README.md

 ![alt text](https://www.distrelec.biz/Web/WebShopImages/landscape_large/5-/01/Adafruit-1586-30091145-01.jpg)

 The startup guide for this board was extremely helpful.
-Here is a link too it.
+Here is a link to it.

 https://tinyfpga.com/bx/guide.html